zzz6519003/substrate-how-to-guides/docs/01-basics/mint-token.md

 ## Use cases

-Give any account the ability to create a token supply in exchange for native token fee.
+- Give any account the ability to create a token supply.
+- Create a currency that's native to your application.

 ## Overview

 This guide will step you through an effective way to mint a token by leveraging the primitive capabilities that [StorageMap][storagemap-rustdocs] gives us.
-To achieve this, this "primitive" approach uses the [blake2_128_concat][blake2-128-concat-rustdocs] `hasher` to map balances to account IDs, similar to how the [Balances][balances-frame] pallet makes use of it to store and keep track of account balances.
+To achieve this, this "primitive" approach uses the [blake2_128_concat][blake2-128-concat-rustdocs] `hasher` to map balances to account IDs, similar to how the [Balances][balances-frame] pallet makes use of it to keep track of account balances in storage.

 ## Steps

 ### 1. Setup your pallet's `Config` trait

-Using the Node Template as a starting point, specify the types your pallet depends on and the [`Events`][events-kb] it emits:
+Using the [Node Template](https://github.com/substrate-developer-hub/substrate-node-template) as a starting point, specify the types your pallet depends on as well as the [`Events`][events-kb] it will emit:

 ```rust
 // The configuration trait